Code-Institute-Submissions/stream1project-5/README.md

 Deployment
 ============

-This project was deployed to GitHub pages(https://happiness11.github.io/stream1project/).
+This project was deployed to GitHub pages: https://happiness11.github.io/stream1project/